The Re-Ordering of the Church of St Michael the Archangel, Emley, Nr Huddersfield.

 There was a joyous return to the church followed by open days and celebrations culminating in a service of rededication conducted by the Bishop of Wakefield.
 Since then the church has been host to thousands of visitors for fund raising activities, concerts, recitals, coffee mornings, luncheon clubs and exhibitions, in addition to the regular imaginative worship and occasional events like Passover meals, Children’s Days and Christingle.
 On one weekend the chairs and tables were rearranged four times!

-After two years of respectful use, the quality finishings look as good today as when they were handed over.
+And today?
+In 2015 after ten years of respectful use, the quality finishings look almost as good today as when they were handed over.
 How was it generally received?
 As one opponent farmer remarked at an open day “Thar shoud av dunnit long ago”.
 How much did it cost?
 A little short of £180,000 including all furnishings and equipment.